This cherry chocolate chip ice cream is made with fresh cherries and semisweet or bittersweet chocolate in a rich vanilla custard-based ice cream.

 In a small bowl whisk the egg yolks with the salt and the remaining 1/3 cup of sugar.
 Set aside.

-Add the egg yolk mixture to the saucepan and place it over medium-low heat.
+Return the egg yolk mixture to the saucepan and place it over medium-low heat.
 Cook, stirring until the mixture reaches about 175 F to 180 F, or until the mixture coats the back of a spoon.
+Note: The custard must reach at least 160 F, the minimum safe temperature for eggs.

 Strain the mixture through a metal mesh sieve into a bowl.
 Cover and refrigerate for at least 3 hours, or until thoroughly chilled.